 While the full story surrounding FTX’s apparent insolvency is still developing and neither FTX nor its executives have been officially charged with any wrongdoing, the fallout has led to publicly reported criminal and regulatory investigations.
 Of the many dimensions of the FTX fiasco, the most shocking is the comprehensive failure of corporate governance, now becoming clear as the bankruptcy process unfolds.
 Sloppy and likely illegal management practices at FTX have raised doubts which extend beyond crypto as an asset class and highlight the importance of operational due diligence.
 The crypto industry is taking the brunt of it right now.
 Crypto assets are down 75% in the last year.
 It is a “run” as fierce as the banking crisis of the early 1930s.
 The incident also cast doubts on several other components of the larger financial system.

 What’s clear in this case is the need for proper due diligence on the part of investors into the corporate governance of any fund, entity, or business in which someone is placing their money.
-Equally as important, is that firms establish these best practices upfront to be able to share with investors, prospects, and regulators to highlight their commitment to sound and ethical business practices.
+As important is that firms establish these best practices upfront to be able to share with investors, prospects, and regulators to highlight their commitment to sound and ethical business practices.
 While many aspects of corporate governance should be considered, a basic checklist is necessary to ensure certain key controls and safety measures are in place.

 - Board of Directors: To be independent and functionally competent as the steward of shareholder interests